 Besides the literature review, a small survey was performed to obtain a first overview of current practices and management techniques.
-This survey was on a questionnaire among the partners in the Nutri2Cycle project.
+This survey was based on a questionnaire among the partners in the Nutri2Cycle project.
 The recipients were asked to provide a brief description of the farming systems, respond to several specified questions on regular farming practices and fill in a table that featured several management practices to improve nutrient cycling.
 The results of this limited survey shows that farming systems and their practices differ vastly among and within countries, and these differences depend on location, climate, soil types, historical legacy, laws and regulations, and other factors.
-Many common practices or measures used to reduce N, P, and C losses and close the nutrient cycles are already applied.
+Many common practices or measures used to reduce N, P, and C losses and close the nutrient cycles are already applied, but there is also scope for further uptake of these existing practices.
 Given the limited number of respondents and the differences that might also occur within countries, we decided to not include this survey in the main report, but still report them as an Annex to this Deliverable.

-2. Emission reduction in animal production
+Emission reduction in animal production